Works Made for Hire

 While staff members may use appropriate supplementary materials, it is each staff member’s responsibility to abide by the District's copyright compliance procedures and to obey the copyright laws.
+The District is not responsible for any violations of the copyright laws by its staff or students.
+A staff member should contact the Superintendent or designee whenever the staff member is uncertain about whether using or copying material complies with the District’s procedures or is permissible under the law, or wants assistance on when and how to obtain proper authorization.
 No staff member shall, without first obtaining the permission of the Superintendent or designee, install or download any program on a District-owned computer.
-The District is not responsible for any violations of the copyright laws by its staff or students.
-A staff member should contact the Superintendent, or the person designated as the Copyright Compliance Officer, whenever the staff member is uncertain about whether using or copying material complies with the District’s procedures or is permissible under the law, or wants assistance on when and how to obtain proper authorization.
 At no time shall it be necessary for a District staff member to violate copyright laws in order to properly perform his or her duties.

 LEGAL REF.: Federal Copyright Law of 1976, 17 U.S.C. § 101 et seq.